-Boasting a whopping 22 million singles as of November 2017, Bumble is one of the most popular dating apps out there right now, and you can bet that number has gone up since.
+Bumble is one of the most popular dating apps out there right now.
 Besides the sheer number of people on it, the best part is it’s totally free!
 Wait… or is it?

 Spotlights are also a great way to get noticed, as many people use Bumble for such small periods throughout a day that getting shown first can be the difference between a match and someone on Bumble you’ll never meet.

 So there you have it.
 At its heart, Bumble is a free app, and you can totally use it that way.
-That said, if you need a little extra lift to get noticed, the coins could be the way to get there, even if they get a little pricey.
-I’d recommend to start free and see how you do.
-If you’re lucky to begin with, then stay free.
-If you need a little extra help, buy some coins.
-There’s no shame in needing a hand.
-Happy swiping.
+That said, if you need a little extra lift to get noticed, a paid subscription could be the way to get there, even if they get a little pricey.
+Starting with the free version and seeing how you go is a good first step.
+Happy swiping!

 *The Date Mix is owned by Zoosk, Inc. Zoosk, Inc. is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Bumble, or any of their subsidiaries or affiliates.
 Bumble is a registered trademark of their respective owners.